hexthedev/OpenAi-Api-Unity/README.md

 # OpenAi Api Unity
-A Simple OpenAI API wrapper for Unity
+A simple OpenAI API wrapper for Unity

 This is a community library.
 I am not officially affiliated with OpenAi.